IsacKun220/com1001/faq.md

 * You're trying to clone another team's repository.
 Check your team number!

 * There's been an administrative error, and you don't have the necessary permissions to clone your team's repository.
-This is the unlikeliest of possibilities, so check you have done all of the above first.
-If you're still experiencing problems, contact one of the teaching staff.
+This is the most unlikeliest of the possibilities, so check you have done all of the above first.
+However, it does happen from time to time, so if you're still experiencing problems, contact one of the teaching staff.